 The series’ roster of fighters includes the full weirdo-to-professional spectrum, and the highly technical, spectacular duels (or tag-teams, as the case might be) are sure to get your mind invested and your blood pumping even before you earn a Fatality.

-The MK games have a bit of a convoluted story, but the upcoming (at the time of writing) Mortal Kombat 1 is a sequel/reboot, establishing a new timeline stemming from the ending of Mortal Kombat 11.
-If it sounds weird, it’s because it is, but you’re not going to be too lost if you hop into that new MK right away.
+The MK games have a bit of a convoluted story, but Mortal Kombat 1 is a sequel/reboot, establishing a new timeline stemming from the ending of Mortal Kombat 11.
+If it sounds weird, that’s because it is, but you’re not going to be too lost if you hop into that new MK right away.
 Or, you know, you could start with MK9 and go from there.

 Key features